Teach Flow your words with the dictionary

 Each word can only have one replacement rule.

-Bulk import is available on Mac and Windows only (maximum 1,000 entries per import, 3MB file size limit).
+Bulk import is available on Mac and Windows only (up to 1,000 entries per import, 3MB file size limit).